WATIS Interpreting Service

 For clients of other government agencies or private companies, the interpreting costs may be included in the client's invoice for services

-The top 10 languages requested for interpreting service provision by WATIS from Jul 2010 - Jun 2014 were:
+The top 10 languages requested for interpreting service provision by WATIS from Jul 2018 to Jun 2023 (5 years) were:

 NZ Sign Language